The layers of stigma as a man with an eating disorder – Guest Blogger, for Men’s Health Week

 We appreciate Adam’s honesty and see the importance that eating disorder treatment should be inclusive and considerate for all, no matter who you are.
 This is what we strive to provide, here at Orri.

 Our goal is to give male clients the best possible treatment.
 In therapy sessions, we address issues such as muscularity, over-exercising and masculinity, as well as relationships with exploration of sexuality.
-To find out more about eating disorders and men, click here.
+Find out more about eating disorders and men here.

 Posts you might be interested in.